 - Start preparing the vegetables you plan to cook.
 In my case, I cooked the spinach first and then the mushrooms.
 If you are really good at multitasking and don’t mind the additional dirty dishes you can prepare the spinach and the mushrooms at the same time.
 Otherwise, I suggest cooking the spinach first followed by the mushrooms.

-- At this point all major parts of this bibimbap recipe are complete.
+- Assemble.
+At this point all the major parts of this bibimbap recipe are complete.
 The last bit it to start dividing each side between the bowls and start topping with store-bought kimchi, homemade or store-bought pickled red onions, gochujang, and sesame seeds.

 - All the many different flavors!
 And they all go so well together.